jojobrogess/deskpi/README.md

 ************************************************************************************************************************************

-### How to install DeskPi Pro script for Power Button and Fan Control:
+## How to install DeskPi Pro script for Power Button and Fan Control:

 ************************************************************************************************************************************
-REQUIREMENTS:
+### REQUIREMENTS:

 You MUST be on at least `LibreELEC-RPi4.arm-9.95.4` extra computer or at least ssh terminal extra usb

-You will need to load a matrix ready version of pyserial on a USB and install it as an addon.
+You will need to download a matrix ready version of pyserial on a USB and install it as an addon.
 `https://mirrors.kodi.tv/addons/matrix/script.module.pyserial/`
 MAKE SURE you choose the latest(as of right now it's):
 Script.module.pyserial-3.4.0+matrix.2.zip | 100.0 KiB | 2020-May-01 14:30